CAR T cell Therapy and ImmunoPrism™

 “How does the patient’s immune system recover?”

-After therapy administration, a patient’s immune system will recover.
+After CAR T cell therapy administration, a patient’s immune system will recover.
 Different factors control this including the eradication (hopefully) of the cancer itself, the proliferation of engineered T cells, and the recovery of other immune cell types.
 The recovery, or lack of recovery, can be indicative of a full response, or a patient who may relapse.
 ImmunoPrism™ profiles 8 of the major cell types in order to give a complete picture of the immune system and help researchers understand how all immune cells change over the course of the therapy.

 Traditionally, flow cytometry has been used to measure the presence of immune cells in blood.
 However, this technology has some practical limitations that makes ImmunoPrism™ better suited:

 - Flow cytometry (flow) involves calibration of individual machines.
 In trials with multiple trial sites, this prevents researchers from comparing immune cell measurements across the whole patient cohort.
 ImmunoPrism™ comes in a kit that has been validated in our CAP certified laboratory to be highly reproducible.

 - For flow, the less abundant a cell type of interest is, the more starting material is needed to properly measure it.
 As any other trial, patient samples are finite.
 The more sample is used for flow, the less is used for other assays asking different, valuable questions.
 ImmunoPrism™ does not face this challenge because it requires 20ng of RNA (about 100k cells) and has limits of detection as low as 0.04%.